Syncfusion AI Assistant

 2) Bezier

-3) Straight - Port: Acts as the connection points of node or connector and allows you to create connections with only specific points.
+• Port: Act as connection points on a node or connector and allow creating connections only at specific points.

-Let us create and add a Node with specific position, size, label, and shape.
-Connect two or more nodes by using a Connector.
+Create and add a Node with a specific position, size, label, and shape.
+Connect two or more nodes using a Connector.

 <SfDiagramComponent @ref="@diagram" Connectors="@connectors" Height="700px" Nodes="@nodes" />